Marin Weekend Family Fun for January 23, 24 & 25

 Contemporary Jewish Museum, San Francisco

-or free with museum admission; youth 18 and under always free.
+Bring your family and drop into new adventures in art-making every Sunday and select school holidays.Sculpt your creatures, real or imagined, out of clay, wire, sticks, and more.
+Free with Museum admission; youth 18 and under always free.
 Location: 736 Mission Street, San Francisco.
 For more info, visit their website.

 Sunday, 3 pm